DeathChaos25/mrfpc.modloader/README.md

 # Features (for Modders)

 - Support for replacing CPK file contents via other mods.
-- Support for injecting custom music into the game without extracting files.
 - Support for hot reload (update files on the fly without game reboot).
 - Automatically merges .tbl files.
 - More merging TBD.